MicrosoftDocs/memdocs/memdocs/intune/protect/scep-libraries-apis.md

 7. Complete [integration testing](#integration-testing) (in this article), and address any issues
 8. Give written guidance to the customer that explains:

-   - How the SCEP Server needs to be onboarded in the Microsoft Endpoint Manager admin center
+   - How the SCEP Server needs to be onboarded in the Microsoft Intune admin center
    - How to get the Azure Application Identifier and Azure Application Key needed to configure the library

 ### Onboard SCEP server in Azure